Codex Fix Passes Every Test but Breaks at Runtime

 - A failing test means there is a bug.
 Find and fix the bug, do not hide the test.

-Plus a grep-based CI check:
+Plus a grep-based CI check on what the agent added:

 if git diff origin/main...HEAD -- 'src/**/*.test.*' | grep -E '^\+.*\.(skip|todo)\b|^\+.*xit\(|^\+.*xdescribe\('; then